 January 1, 2014 § 4 Comments

 In the new year, I plan to avoid gainsaying, second-guessing, and question-begging.
 Also grandstanding, stargazing, and compound nouns in general.

 I will resist the temptation to make ad hominem attacks, at least until I understand what that means.

 I will try to be kind to those less fortunate than myself, while striving to avoid the appearance of noticing that they are less fortunate, so as not to imply that they are in any way inferior to me.
-Though this may end up looking like the callous disregard of last year, I at least will know the difference.
+Though this may end up looking like the callous disregard of previous years, I at least will know the difference.